LGX10/prework-study-guide/README.md

 ## Description

 My motivation was to improve my coding skills.
-This project was built for my fellow bootcamp students who are looking for the ease of use to have all of there study guide notes in one place.
+This project was built for my fellow bootcamp students who are looking for the ease of use to have all of their study guide notes in one place.

 ## Installation